TheSmartGerman/esphome-fan-controller/README.md

 Review the YAML file.

-Ensure the pins are set correctly for the PWM Fan (ledc) and the DHT-11.
+Ensure the pins are set correctly for the PWM Fan (ledc) and the DS18B10 / DHT-11

-Review the instructions for [the ESPHome Climate Thermostat](https://esphome.io/components/climate/index.html), [ESPHome PID Climate Thermostat](https://esphome.io/components/climate/pid.html) and the [DHT-11 sensor](https://esphome.io/components/sensor/dht.html).
+Review the instructions for [the ESPHome Climate Thermostat](https://esphome.io/components/climate/index.html), [ESPHome PID Climate Thermostat](https://esphome.io/components/climate/pid.html) and the [DHT-11 sensor](https://esphome.io/components/sensor/dht.html) / [DS18B20 sensor] https://esphome.io/components/sensor/dallas_temp.html

 Change the device name from ``console-fan`` to whatever seems appropriate.
 You might want to change the yaml filename as well.